NPTPolynomial/git_this/README.md

 This will:

-1. Pull previous changes to remote to your local branch
+1. Pull previous changes from remote to your local branch
 2. Commits your current changes
 3. If no problems, push everything up.
 4. Done!